 After adjusting the pH levels, the next essential step is a chlorine shock treatment to address the pool’s severe chlorine deficiency and stabilize the cyanuric acid levels.
 Adding granular chlorine or super shock chlorine helps kill off the algae and bacteria almost immediately.

 While most products provide specific instructions for how much chlorine to use, the safer measure would be 30 ppm or parts per million.
-After the application, users are advised to check the right balance to use the testing kit.
+After the application, users are advised to check the right balance before using the testing kit.

 4. Pumping and Filtering